OpenBuddy/OpenBuddy/README.md

 We extend our deepest gratitude to the open-source community for their selfless assistance and contributions to the OpenBuddy project.

 Firstly, we would like to specifically thank WeiKe Software for their robust support and help in the aspect of model training.
+We also want to thank [AIOS.club](https://github.com/aios-club) for their invaluable support.

 We owe our thanks to [Mr. Su Jianlin](https://kexue.fm/) for providing invaluable advice during the model training process.
 Not only did he provide professional advice, but he also introduced the NBCE method, which enables open-source models like OpenBuddy to support inference with a super-long context of 10K.
 This has had a profound impact on our work.